Cloudkibo/CloudKibo/OperationGuide.md

 ## Operation Guide
 ### Overview
 Cloudkibo is developed with strategy  to separate server from client.
-Server side code is separated from Client side code.To build Cloudkibo application, we should use Grunt (http://gruntjs.com/) commands.
+Server side code is separated from Client side code.And to build Cloudkibo application, use Grunt (http://gruntjs.com/) commands.
 The built application is stored in dist folder.
 Then this folder is deployed to server for production.

 Cloudkio uses Nodejs (https://nodejs.org/) as its server and Angularjs (https://angularjs.org/) as its Client.
 All server side libraries are istalled using npm install command, these libraries are saved in node_modules folder.
 On server side, libraries are defined in package.json.

-Client side libraries can be installed using bower install command and are defined in bower.json.
+Client side libraries can be installed using [bower install] command and are defined in bower.json.

 Our database is managed by moongoDB.
-After defining database in mongodb, write the respective database connection strings in files in server/config/environment
+Define database in mongodb to write the respective database connection strings in files in server/config/environment

 ## Architecture